Takashi Shimura.... Kanji Watanabe

 looked up at when he was admiring the sunset.
 The strains of "Life is Short"

 Despite this rather grim look at human nature. the overall conclusion is life affirming, to be sure, and unforgettable

 as well.
 But it is also critical and unflinching in how it portrays the dehumanizing

-effects of government bureaucracy and all the other humdrum forces that conspire
+effects of office work, of government bureaucrac, and of all the other humdrum forces that conspire

 to reduce our lives to colorless days, and deadly dull existences.
 Rare is the